gvwilson/sensibleadventures/cloudherd/reboot.md

     soldiers are coming - Tasteless must have ferried them in.
 Dorbu gets to the cave first and tries to persuade Thokmay to give himself up; Thokmay says he won't be a prisoner, and won't be used against his father.
-Bhonzon appears as they're talking and says, "You'll be used as we'll use you!"
+Bonzon appears as they're talking and says, "You'll be used as we'll use you!"
 He captures Thokmay and is going to hamstring him to stop him running away; Kulbinder can't intervene because he's netted.
-Dorbu snaps and intervenes; Dorbu and Bhonzon fight while Thokmay escapes with Ulfamerr's help;
+Dorbu snaps and intervenes; Dorbu and Bonzon fight while Thokmay escapes with Ulfamerr's help;
     Dorbu falls to his death.

 17. [conflict + awe / day 5] Arguing again about what to do, this time